 You can also review our daily schedule that details an hour by hour breakdown.

 The following is a list of therapeutic sessions you’ll likely experience while going through drug rehab:

 — Individual Behavioral Therapy

-Through this therapy, you’ll learn more about your behavioral responses relating to certain triggers.
+Through this individual therapy, you’ll learn more about your behavioral responses relating to certain triggers.
 After you understand these, your therapist will show you healthier responses to utilize when handling those triggers.
 With these one-on-one therapy sessions, you’ll make progress regarding your fears and concerns in a safe environment, allowing your therapist the opportunity to offer you tools and alternative behavioral responses to use when necessary.

 — Family Therapy

-Your family support is essential for your recovery, so it should come as no surprise that the majority of treatment centers incorporate family therapy into their treatment programs.
+Your family support is essential for your recovery, so it should come as no surprise that the majority of treatment centers incorporate family therapy into their outpatient treatment programs.
 This disease impacts everyone in your family, typically resulting in destructive codependency and enabling adverse behaviors.
 The intense anger and resentment that can come as a result of addiction cause problems that family therapy sessions seek to resolve.
 Addressing unresolved issues and feelings will ultimately assist in the long-term success of your rehabilitation.

 — Group Therapy